You are an overseas student if you are NOT one of the following:

 Course structure

-The Doctor of Professional Practice requires completion of 432 points.
+The Doctor of Professional Practice consists of 432 points.

 Coursework (Year 1)